base-angewandte/showroom-backend/docs/source/install.md

     cp ./src/showroom/env-skel ./src/showroom/.env
     vi ./src/showroom/.env
     ```

+Take a look at the [](./configuration.md) section, for more details, if you need more
+context than the comments in the skeleton env files give you.

 Now, depending on which path you want to go, take one of the following two
 subsections.